CodedbyJoseph/PersonalExpenseTracker_v1/README.md

 How to use program:
 - clone PersonalExpenseTracker_v1.py
-- run with python PersonalExpenseTracker_v1.py in the terminal or any IDE"
+- run with python PersonalExpenseTracker_v1.py in the terminal or any IDE

 Core features:
 - simple, CLI based day to day expense tracker